Your team plans your treatment depending on your:

 If you don't have symptoms

-You don't usually have any treatment.
-Your doctor will keep a close eye on your myeloma.
-This is called active monitoring.
+If you don’t need treatment when you’re diagnosed your doctor will keep a close eye on your myeloma.
+This is called active monitoring, or 'watch and wait'.
 You start treatment if your myeloma gets worse or you develop symptoms.

 If you have symptoms